By John V. Berry, Esq., www.berrylegal.com

 The second step in the process, once a government contractor has received their disapproval letter is to elect which options to take regarding their security clearance disapproval.
 A contractor can: (1) seek a copy of the investigative file; (2) file a written appeal only; (3) request a personal appearance; and/or (4) accept the findings.
 We generally recommend that the individual immediately request their investigative file and request a personal appearance.
 There are times when a different approach might be appropriate.

 The specificity of the security concerns at issue varies, so it is important to obtain additional information maintained by the CIA.
-Review rights generally include the ability to obtain documents (i.e the right to request the investigative file) upon which the revocation or denial is based within 45 days and the ability to request a personal appearance during that timeframe.
+Review rights generally include the ability to obtain documents (i.e the right to request the investigative file) upon which the revocation or denial is based within the deadline (i.e. number of days) specified by the CIA and the ability to request a personal appearance during that timeframe.

 A personal appearance is an administrative hearing before a panel of clearance adjudicators (or their representatives).
 An individual can also respond solely in writing and waive their right to a personal appearance.
 However, when an appeal must be pursued, it is usually recommended to elect a personal appearance.